Monza Fairway Hybrid Review: Cantilever Technology?

 Right away, we noticed a few things.

 We hit a few imperfect shots… hit it off the toe and tried to chunk it.
 Halstead’s promise of consistency turned out to be true.
-It was virtually impossible to chunk the ball using the Monza.
+It was harder than normal to chunk the ball using the Monza.
 And our shots off the toe still stayed pretty close to the target line.